risanlang/Getting-and-Cleaning-Data/README.md

 This repository is the assignment for week 4 of Getting and Cleaning Data Coursera course.
-1. Download and unzip the data file into your R working directory.
+1. Download the data file into your R working directory.
 2. Download the R source code into your R working directory.
-3. Execute R source code to generate tidy data file.
+3. Execute R source code to generate tidydata.txt file.

 ### Data description
 The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
 The variable in the data Y indicates activity type the subjects performed during recording.